Whatever the cause, we know that facing a charge of driving without insurance can really weigh on your mind.

 Police are investing in new technology to catch drivers who drive without insurance, and automatic number place recognition is expected to be used in future to check driver details and number plates against the information stored in the Motor Insurers’ Database.

 Currently, however, police can only issue a fixed penalty notice for this offence, or a court summons if the fixed penalty notice is not accepted by the driver.

 You are also liable for this offence if you allow anyone to drive your car when they are not adequately insured.

 Equally, if you drive a friend’s car under the impression that your insurance policy covered you, then you are liable if it doesn’t.
 Your friend would also have committed the offence of allowing the vehicle to be used by an uninsured driver.

 What are the penalties for driving without insurance?

 For a first offence, the penalty for driving without insurance is usually between six and eight penalty points, but no driving ban.

-Since June 1st 2003, the police have been able to give a fixed penalty to those found to be driving without insurance.
+The police can give a fixed penalty to those found to be driving without insurance.
 This means if you are stopped and found to be driving without cover, you can choose to accept a fine of £200 and six penalty points on your licence, without any need for the matter to be heard in court.

 The maximum possible penalty is a fine of £5,000, six to eight penalty points, and a driving ban, but it depends on the details of your particular case, as heard by the court.